-Iodine is an essential micronutrient affecting cellular metabolism, growth and development, especially of the brain.
-The Department of Health (DH) is commissioning the Chinese University of Hong Kong (CUHK) to conduct an Iodine Survey to assess the iodine status of three population subgroups in Hong Kong.
+Iodine is an essential micronutrient required for the production of thyroid hormone to support growth and development, especially of the brain.
+The Department of Health (DH) has commissioned the Chinese University of Hong Kong (CUHK) to conduct an Iodine Survey to assess the iodine status of three population subgroups in Hong Kong.

-Around 1,000 school-aged children, 1,500 pregnant women and 500 lactating women will be recruited from Student Health Service Centres and Maternal and Child Health Centres under DH, or from other health care institutions.
-They will be approached by interviewers who will explain the survey before obtaining their consent to join.
+Around 1,000 school-aged children, 1,500 pregnant women and 500 lactating women were recruited from Student Health Service Centres, Maternal and Child Health Centres under DH and Hospital Authority birthing hospitals.

 Handling Collected Data

-All data collected will be used only for research and statistical purposes.
-Survey results will be released in aggregated form.
-All personal data will be kept strictly confidential and disposed of safely within 6 months after completion of the survey.
-Requests for access and correction of personal data should be made to one of the enquiry numbers stated above.
+All data collected is used only for research and statistical purposes.
+Survey results are released in aggregated form only.
+All personal data is kept strictly confidential and disposed of safely within 6 months after completion of the survey.